International River Committees

 Eems Coordination group

-• International Steering Group
+• International steering group

-• International Coördination Group
+• International coordination group

-The international river basin district of the Ems comprises territory of Germany and the Netherlands.
-In total, the Ems river basin covers an area of approximately 17.802 km2.
-Of these, 23% fall in North Rhine-Westphalia, 61% in Lower Saxony and 13% on Dutch territory.
-The remaining 3% is accounted for by the Ems-Dollard area in the Ems estuary, which is jointly managed by Germany and the Netherlands.
-The Ems has a length of approximately 371 km from its source to its mouth in the North Sea.
-At present, sludge from the Ems estuary is used for flood protection.
-Late 2019, the Dutch Minister of Infrastructure and Water opened a new sea wall between Eemshaven and the city of Delfzijl, which is crucial for defending our land against the sea and keeping our feet dry.
+The international river basin district Ems covers the territory of Germany and the Netherlands.
+In total, the Ems river basin covers an area of approximately 17,802 km2.
+Of this, 23% is in North Rhine-Westphalia, 61% in Lower Saxony and 13% on Dutch territory.
+The remaining 3% is made up of the Ems-Dollard area in the Ems estuary, which is jointly managed by Germany and the Netherlands.

 Permanent Dutch-German Border Waters Commission